-Erectionmeaning penile erection, refers to hardening of the penis, the male sex organ.
-Penis becomes hard because of filling of blood in the spongy tissues of the organ.
-This is an active neuro- haemodynamic process that is influenced by hormones and environmental factors.
+Penile erction refers to hardening of the penis, the male sex organ.
+Penis becomes hard because of the filling of blood in the spongy tissues of the organ.
+This is an active neuro- hemodynamic process that is influenced by hormones and environmental factors.

-To understand about erection in a simple way let us understand the Anatomy and Physiology of Erection.
+To understand erction in a simple way let us understand the Anatomy and Physiology of Erction.

-Erection occurs when a man is excited due to sexual arousal or due to certain stimuli like watching a porn, sexual thoughts, reading a book with sexual theme, listening to exciting music etc. In such situations, hormones are released in the body which activate a combination of several factors leading to erection.
+Erction occurs when a man is excited due to sexual arousal or due to certain stimuli like watching porn, sexual thoughts, reading a book with a sexual theme, listening to exciting music, etc. In such situations, hormones are released in the body which activates a combination of several factors leading to an erction.

-Penis is a male organ which is partly inside the body and partly outside the body which can be seen and felt.
+The penis is a male organ that is partly inside the body and partly outside the body which can be seen and felt.
 The inner part is attached to the pelvis and is known as the root of the penis.
-The outer portion, which is cylindrical in shape, free and pendulous, covered by skin is known as body of penis.
+The outer portion, which is cylindrical in shape, free and pendulous, covered by skin is known as a body of the penis.

 The corpus spongiosum ends to form a soft, cervical and sensitive structure called the glans penis.
 The skin over the penis is thin and loosely attached which extends beyond the glans penis forming the prepuce or the foreskin.

 Penis is richly supplied by blood supply from the internal pudendal artery.
 The arteries run inside the corpus cavernosa tissues which are erctile and get hardened when the blood flows into them during erction.

 Veins of the penis are complex and are well intricated which get compressed during an erction and prevent the blood from draining away from the penile tissues during erction.
 The autonomic nervous system within the penis is responsible for the erctions.